ibs-source/datalogger/README.md

-# Guide to Integrating the Datalogger Custom Connector (Updated)
+# Guide to Integrating the Datalogger Custom Connector

 Welcome!
 This guide will help you integrate the Datalogger Custom Connector package into your project.
 We’ll provide an overview of the main features and guide you through the necessary steps to develop, configure, and integrate your connector.